moritzbaumotte/polynote-windows-inofficial/README.md

 # Polynote Windows Inofficial (current versions 0.3.11+)
 [Official Polynote Repository](https://github.com/polynote/polynote)

-The script provided allows to run the latest Polynote Versions on Windows.
+The script provided allows to run the latest Polynote versions on Windows.
 It is currently tested on version ```0.3.11 (August 19, 2020)```.
+If you run the batch script or execute ```docker-compose build``` the latest Polynote version is downloaded to create the docker image.

 ## Prerequisits
 In order to run the batch script you need to have docker and docker-compose installed. docker-compose is included in [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).